sylvain69780/sylvain69780.github.io/_posts/2025-03-09-phi-fun-facts.md

 ## In computer graphic !

-The first surprise was learning that this very pretentious number is used in the field of computer graphics for reproducing natural forms like flowers or harmoniously distributing points on a rectangle.
+The first surprise was learning that this very pretentious number is used in the field of computer graphics for harmoniously distributing points on a rectangle or a disc.

+This number is unique in its ability to produce non-overlapping patterns, a corollary of the fact that it is the number with the slowest possible convergence in its continued fraction expansion.
+This contributes to the absence of cycles and overlaps in the patterns.

 That's already super cool.

 For this reason, it's interesting to have this value memorized.